 - Braille - Just as sign language provided deaf children with a way to communicate and learn, the creation of the Braille alphabet enabled blind children to read and write for the first time.
 The alphabet was based on a secret code that had been created for Napoleon, but turned out to be unsuccessful due to its complexity.
 When its creator, Charles Barbier, brought it to a blind school, Louis Braille saw its potential and simplified it for blind children's use.

-- The President's Panel on *Mental Retardation - Despite sign language, Braille, and hearing aids that made it possible for children with physical disabilities to learn and continue their education, not a lot was understood about mental disabilities when John F. Kennedy was president in the early 1960s.
+- The President's Panel on Intellectual Disability - Despite sign language, Braille, and hearing aids that made it possible for children with physical disabilities to learn and continue their education, not a lot was understood about mental disabilities when John F. Kennedy was president in the early 1960s.
 In 1961, the new president established the President's Panel on Mental Retardation, which gave its recommendations the following year.
-As a direct result, in 1963 President Kennedy legislated federally funded mental health care, including funding to train special education teachers. * Please note that “mental retardation” is an outdated term.
-In today’s world of special education, the term “ intellectual disability” is used.
+As a direct result, in 1963 President Kennedy legislated federally funded mental health care, including funding to train special education teachers.

-- Bureau of Education for the *Handicapped - In 1965, the Elementary and Secondary Education Act established the Bureau of Education for the Handicapped, which later came to be called the Office of Special Education Programs (OSEP).
-In its early days this didn't mean mandated special education in public schools, but it was a sign of coming changes. * Please note that “handicapped” is an outdated term.
-In today’s world of special education, the term “ individual with special needs” is used.
+- Bureau of Education for Individuals with Special Needs - In 1965, the Elementary and Secondary Education Act established the Bureau of Education for the Handicapped, which later came to be called the Office of Special Education Programs (OSEP).
+In its early days, this didn't mean mandated special education in public schools, but it was a sign of coming changes.

 - Supreme Court Grants Equal Right to Education for Students with Disabilities - Despite the legislation of the 1960s, most kids with disabilities were still not being educated in public schools.
 In 1972, however, two Supreme Court decisions took a big step in the right direction.
 In both PARC v.
 Pennsylvania and Mills v.
 D.C.
 Board of Education, the court ruled that children with disabilities had the same right to education as any other child.